 Reaction & Thoughts:

 Entertaining drama-comedy based upon Leonard Gershe’s famous Broadway show of the same name.
 There is no attempt to open up the play and there is no need to — the dialogue is funny and the actors are excellent.

-Butterflies are Free, directed by Milton Kastelas, is submerged in counter-culture milieu, but the story deals with universal issues.
+Butterflies are Free, directed by Milton Kastelas (40 Carats and Report to the Commissioner), is submerged in counter-culture milieu, but the story deals with universal issues.
 If you eliminate a few words and phrases, the story could easily be adapted to modern times.
-The generational gap, the fight for independence, individualism vs conformity, etc., are things that are still discussed today — “the more things change, the more they stay the same.”
+The generational gap, the fight for independence, individualism vs conformity, etc., are things that are still discussed today.
+I guess the old saying is true: “the more things change, the more they stay the same.”

-Butterflies are Free takes place inside a single set, but it never feels claustrophobic (it was nicely shot by veteran Charles Lang).
+Butterflies are Free takes place inside a single set, but it never feels claustrophobic (it was nicely shot by veteran Charles B. Lang, The Magnificent Seven and Wait Until Dark).
 The snappy dialogue, energetic performances, and clever editing, keep things moving at a brisk pace.